Nash Ancestry

 Sources:

-Much thanks to Clyde Ratcliffe for providing information to complete this part of the tree accurately.
+Much appreciation to Clyde Ratcliffe for providing information to complete the Nash part of the tree accurately.

 According to Three hundred colonial ancestors and war service: their part in making American history from 495 to 1934 by their lineal descendant Mrs. (Oscar Herbert) Elizabeth M. Leach Rixford, p.
 220, "NASH ANCESTRY Crest: Six Arms: Nash, 2: Nashe: Escutcheon, meeting under the head.
 The name Nash is of Saxon origin."
 And though this book deals with a different Nash family than the one below, it offers some related insight.